Orcomp/DemoWebsite/documentation/webversion/webversion.md

 Notes
 ------

-The system expects new project folders to be located in the "C:\????" sub-directory.
+The system expects the project folders to be located in the "C:\????" sub-directory.

 The name of the project folder must be the same as name of the project file. (e.g. C:\SMS Software\RanttWebSetup\App_Data\ABC\ABC.rprj)

 The project is then accessible from http://localhost/sms/Rantt/ABC

-To find out how to create a project file please visit the Rantt Project Creator page.
+The desktop version of Rantt needs to be used to create projects.
+Click on the [ProjectWizard](http://www.resourcegantt.com/documentation/projectwizard/) page to find out more information on creating a project.

 Workspaces
 ==========

-Workspaces for the Desktop and Web version can be shared with each other.
+Workspaces created with the desktop version can be shared with the Web version (and vice versa).

-In fact you can force the webRantt to open a workspace directly by appending the workspace name to the URL
+The web version can open a workspace directly by appending the workspace name to the URL

 TODO: Show example